grislyeye/three-meet/pages/rules/conditions.md

 </header>

-**Infamy** is a [Resource](../../pages/rules/usage.md) that tracks the notoriety.
-It must be [Tapped](../../pages/rules/usage.md) whenever a PC draws attention to themselves.
-Each time it is [Depleted](../../pages/rules/usage.md) trouble ensues.
-For example, a watch patrol turns up or a random encounter.
+**Infamy** is a [Resource](../../pages/rules/usage.md) that tracks your notoriety.
+It must be [Tapped](../../pages/rules/usage.md) whenever you draw unwanted attention.
+You can also **Tap** it and add the result to any [Check](../../pages/rules/checks.md) to hide or evade the authorities.
+When it is [Exhausted](../../pages/rules/usage.md) you are wanted and can no longer walk around without drawing attention.

 </section>